groupdocs-annotation/GroupDocs.Annotation-Docs/net/getting-started/supported-document-formats.md

 productName: GroupDocs.Annotation for .NET
 hideChildren: False
 ---
-The list of supported by GroupDocs.Annotation document formats and types.

-For formats marked with <strong>\*</strong>, the output format is different than the input format.
-The format in which the document is saved is specified after <strong>\*</strong>.
-If there is no such symbol, the format will remain the same after saving.
+For some file types, GroupDocs.Annotation saves the result in a different format.
+In this case, the output file type is specified after <strong>\*</strong>.
+If no such symbol is specified, GroupDocs.Annotation stores the result in the original file type.

 | Format | Description | Annotate |
 | --- | --- | --- |